ajslater/picopt/README.md

 A multi-format, recursive, multiprocessor aware, command line image optimizer utility that uses external tools to do the optimizing.

-Picopt uncompresses, optimizes and rezips [comic book archive files](https://en.wikipedia.org/wiki/Comic_book_archive).
-Be aware that CBR rar archives will be rezipped into CBZs instead of CBR.

 Picopt depends on Python [PIL](http://www.pythonware.com/products/pil/) to identify files and [rarfile](https://pypi.python.org/pypi/rarfile) to open CBRs.

 To optimize JPEG images.
 Picopt needs either [jpegrescan](https://github.com/kud/jpegrescan) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. jpegrescan is preferred.